UQcsse3200/2025-studio-1/AI-use-team6.md

 Ling Fang talk with chatgpt
-add a attack concroller in others' code if (!timer <= 0f) {
+add a attack concroller in others' code copy code if (!timer <= 0f) {
 pauseAI(false);
 dwellCounter = 0f;
 triggerAnim("boss2:patrol");
 state = State.PATROL;
 }

+Ling Fang talk with chatgpt and write some document due to bad english the dispose logic in missle attack method
+@Override
+public void dispose() {
+for (WarningEntry w : actives) {
+if (w.visual != null) {
+w.visual.dispose();
+}
+}
+actives.clear();
+}
+The attention attack logic in the code is based on other group in the code like the health display in other map use code from the other team member ; the reduce damage conponment in other map

+Talk with chat gpt with the test codes talk alao with them about the  spawn logic but failed.